 05/31/2019 ACS Energy Focus interview, "Role for Standardization in Electrocatalytic Ammonia Synthesis: A Conversation with Leo Liu, Lauren Greenlee, and Douglas MacFarlane".
 [Link]

-The electrocatalysis program encompasses synthesis and electrochemical studies of bio-inspired (e.g. nitrogenase, CO-dehydrogenase, and hydrogenase) molecular catalysts and hybrid organic/inorganic nano-catalysts for chemical fuel production (H2, CO, alcohols, and ammonia) using base metal catalysts, abundant resources (H2O, CO2, and N2) and renewable energy.
-We are also interested with electrochemical consumption of chemical fuels such as oxidation of hydrogen and other fuels.
-At the fundamental level, we want to manage multi-proton-multi-electron transfers to facilitate catalytic energy conversion at optimal rate and energy efficiency.
-Additionally, we are extremely enthusiastic in fabricating energy device prototypes (electrolyzers and fuel cells) for technical implementation.
+The electrocatalysis program encompasses the synthesis and electrochemical studies of bio-inspired (e.g. nitrogenase, CO-dehydrogenase, and hydrogenase) molecular catalysts and hybrid organic/inorganic nano-catalysts for chemical fuel production (H2, CO, alcohols, and ammonia).
+Our approaches emphasize using base metal catalysts, abundant resources (H2O, CO2, and N2), and renewable energy.
+We are also interested in the electrochemical consumption of chemical fuels, such as oxidation of hydrogen and other fuels.
+At the fundamental level, we want to manage multi-proton-multi-electron transfers to facilitate catalytic energy conversion at an optimal rate and energy efficiency.
+Additionally, we are highly enthusiastic about fabricating energy device prototypes (electrolyzers and fuel cells) for technical implementation.

 Badalyan, A.; Yang, Z.; Hu, B.; Luo, J.; Hu.
 M.; Liu, T. L. Lance Seefeldt*; "An Efficient Viologen-Based Electron Donor to Nitrogenase", Biochemistry 2019, 58, 4590-4595.
 [Link]